luis-chemeng/aua4gro/README.md

 ## Citation

 Please cite this work as: Castro-Anaya, L., Gomez, S.Y., Orozco, G..
 Comprehensive automated routine implementation, validation, and benchmark of the anisotropic force field (AUA4) using Python and GROMACS.
-XXXX.
+J. Phys.
+Chem.
+A 2023, 127, 1555−1563.

 ## License